Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 ## FairPlay DRM
 Apple FairPlay technology can be used on Apple devices - iOS/ipadOS and with Safari on macOS.
 First of all, you need to get AFP Certificate from Apple and configure your EZDRM FairPlay account.
 Instruction about how to do that you can find in your EZDRM account.
+To play FairPlai DRM source player also requires URL to certificate from Apple, so it should be sotored somewhere with public or protected access (e.g. Azure storage blob with SAS or public access).
 Then you need to set https://[rms_domain]/drmservice/playready as Autorization URL.
 ![screenshot](img/fairplay-ezdrm-acc.png)